RAIDERS MANAGER RESOURCES - UNDer construction

 Permits require 3-5 business days to obtain.
 Any permits applied for in less than the stated time cannot be guaranteed and may be denied.
 Without a valid permit, you must not play or participate as insurance can be voided for injury or travel.
 Failure to obtain the proper permits can result in suspension or denial of any future permit application.

 All travel permits, when approved, will be emailed to the person who has applied for the permit.

 If you have not received confirmation of your permit 24 hours before your game time, please email Angela at firstname.lastname@example.org

 WHEN DO I REQUIRE A TRAVEL PERMIT:

-Travel permits are required for any tournament or exhibition game that your team plays that is not in St. Albert.
+Travel permits are required for any tournament that your team plays that is not in St. Albert.

 Permits are not required for regular season games or re-scheduled league games outside our zone.